-Community Collaboration (C2)
+Organizational Collaboration (C2)

-The electric utility should collaborate with other municipal departments or utilities to improve overall environmental performance within its community.
+The electric utility should collaborate with other infrastructure service providers to the extent it can improve overall environmental performance within its community.
 Collaboration increases local participation in utilities' sustainability programs and initiatives by allowing for joint implementation, marketing, and funding efforts.
 An example of collaboration that creates efficiency includes coordinating multiple utilities in infrastructure upgrade and repair efforts.
+For instance, an electric utility may work with the department of public works to improve the efficiency of sewer systems and electric load efficiency or profile.
+Cross-organizational and intra-organizational collaboration should benefit customers and the utility.

-Utilities should describe and/or attach supporting materials, examples, or documentation of their collaboration(s) with other community-operated departments.
+Utilities should describe and/or attach supporting materials, examples, or documentation of their collaboration(s) with other infrastructure service providers.